Julia-python-art/Yatube/README.md

-Yatube is a social network for bloggers
+Social network for bloggers

+Create new post!